The Majestic (film): Plot

-After sending Adele a telegram, Peter returns to Lawson, fearing he will not be welcomed.
+After sending Adele a telegram, Peter returns to Lawson, fearing Adele will not be there to greet him.
 Instead, he receives a hero's welcome from the town's citizens, who have come to respect him as an individual.
-Peter then resumes ownership and management of The Majestic, marries Adele, and they have a son together.
+Peter resumes management of The Majestic, marries Adele, and they have a son together, as revealed by photos in their apartment above the theater.